astalker/caledonian-stamps/index.md

 The Glasgow Stamp Shop's new premises are on the same floor at the top of the stairs at the front of the building.
 It is a good opportunity to give them extra custom.

 This provides the Society with a Centralised location in Glasgow and the room can be set up in a semi permanent manner.
-Meetings will still alternate between Thursday afternoon meetings and Thursday evening meetings as detailed in the Meetings page.
+Meetings will be a mix of Thursday afternoon meetings and Thursday evening meetings as detailed in the Meetings page.

 **Afternoon meetings will still be at 1.30pm** but the **evening meetings will be held at 7pm.**